 Hi, arriving in Istanbul Oct 30 and departing Nov 11. can anyone suggest an itinerary?
 Travel by train, preferably.
 Thank you.

 You can see quite a bit in the two weeks you are there.
 However, the trains through most of Turkey, especially going east from Istanbul are under repair as they are working on upgrading the lines.
 We were there for 3 weeks in May/June and really enjoyed the bus lines there.
 There is a lot of competition so the prices are competitive and affordable and there is an attendant on the bus that will serve coffee/tea or soft drinks once or twice during your trip.
 Plus they have free wifi too.
 From Istanbul, many of the bus lines will have offices in the tourist area too so you don't need to travel all the way to the main terminus to get a bus.
 We spent 5 nights, 6 days, in Istanbul.
 We prefer to see things slowly instead of rushing through it.
 There is a 72 hour museum card for 72 Turkish Lira (http://muze.gov.tr/museum_pass) that we recommend.
 If you only see the Hagia Sofia, Topkapı Palace Museum and Harem Apartments and one other place, the card has paid for itself and it allows you to skip the lines.
 Outside of Istanbul, we'd recommend going to Selcuk, where you can visit Ephesus, one of the world's oldest and largest ancient ruins.
 From Selcuk, Pammukkale is a short bus trip where you will see a UNESCO site and one of only a few places in the world where calcium deposits are coming up through the mountains.
 Lastly, I'd recommend Cappadoccia, where there are beautiful Fairy Chimneys and a great place to either hot air balloon or wake up early and watch the 50+ hot air balloons in the sky.
 I think with your 13 days, you should have just enough time to do all that.
-We are just finishing up our blog posts of Turkey, so you can see some of our thoughts at www.iPadNomads.com Enjoy! almost 6 years ago
+We are just finishing up our blog posts of Turkey, so you can see some of our thoughts at www.iPadNomads.com Enjoy! over 6 years ago